 - 5.1.
 Some families may need a longer day; we can also offer funded nursery places in our Trust via our extended provision.
 These sessions are from 7.30am 9.00am before school. - 5.2.
 The provision before school will differ from the core early years provision between 9.00am and 3.30pm, as there will be older children attending.
 However, the provision will still adhere to the EYFS statutory guidance. - 5.3.
 Before school childcare provision is made for all children (aged 2-11).
-The Trust manages this service and this means that the Early Years Education Funding for two, three and four year olds can be offered between 7.30am and 3.30pm making our nursery provision extremely flexible. - 5.4.
-When allocating places the Trust take these extended services for two, three and four year olds to be an integral part of the nursery provision. - 5.5.
-If you want to buy additional hours on top of the 15 funded hours you can do this during any of our opening times.
-We sell 3-hour long sessions, lunchtime sessions and breakfast club sessions.
+The Trust manages this service, and this means that the Early Years Education Funding for two-, three- and four-year-olds can be offered between 7.30am and 3.30pm making our nursery provision extremely flexible. - 5.4.
+When allocating places, the Trust take these extended services for two-, three- and four-year-olds to be an integral part of the nursery provision. - 5.5.
+If you want to buy additional hours on top of the 15/30 funded hours, you can do this during any of our opening times.
 We do not sell part sessions. - 5.6.
-Non-funded places are also available charged at £4 per hour for 3 & 4 Year olds and £4.20 per hour for 2 Year olds until the start of the term following their third birthday;
+Non-funded places are also available charged at £5.00 per hour for 3- & 4-Year-olds and £5.50 per hour for 2-Year-olds until the start of the term following their third birthday.